Natural-language search · shipped in production

 - 3Runs live

-The structured query executes over the dataset and returns matching rows in milliseconds.
+The structured query executes over the dataset and returns matching companies in milliseconds.

 Behind the demo